plandex-ai/plandex/README.md

 ## 🌟 Build large features and entire projects with AI.

-💻 Plandex is an open source, terminal-based AI programming engine with long-running agents, automatic file updates, versioning, branches, and diff review.
+💻 Plandex is an open source, terminal-based **AI programming engine** with long-running agents, automatic file updates, versioning, branches, and diff review.

-🔄 Enables a tight feedback loop between programmer and AI.
+🔄 Enables a **tight feedback loop** between programmer and AI.

-🔮 Helps you churn through your backlog, learn new technologies, get unstuck, and spend less time on tedious tasks.
+🔮 Helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on tedious tasks. **Makes programming more fun.**

-🧠 Relies on the OpenAI API and requires an `OPENAI_API_KEY` environment variable.
+🧠 Relies on the **OpenAI API** and requires an `OPENAI_API_KEY` environment variable.
 Support for Open Source models, Google Gemini, and Anthropic Claude is coming soon.

-✅ Supports Mac and Linux, as well as Windows via [Git bash](https://gitforwindows.org) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
+✅ **Supports Mac, Linux, and Windows** (Windows supported via [Git bash](https://gitforwindows.org) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)).
 Runs from a single binary with no dependencies.
 Small, fast, and efficient.
-Works with any programming language or technology.
+Works with any programming language, framework, or technology.

 ## Install 📥